adamthefoster/adam-foster/canyon-cinema.md

 ## Canyon Cinema Foundation - a service organization for local geniuses

-Through 2013 I volunteered at [Canyon Cinema](https://canyoncinema.com), which is where I learned to inspect and repair 16mm film.
+Through 2013 I volunteered at [Canyon Cinema](https://canyoncinema.com), where I learned to inspect and repair 16mm films.
 During this time, Canyon was transitioning to non-profit status.
 Staff worked together to gather clips from artists in the collection, which I then edited into this short video to be used for outreach for board members.

 {% include youtube.html id="oETX2HSPyvU" %}